 QUOTE OF THE DAY

-The weather in Terre Haute on Monday was sunny with a high of 85 degrees, according to weather.com.
-Tuesday calls for scattered thunderstorms and a high of 83.
+The weather in Anderson on Monday was sunny with a high temperature of 82 degrees according to weather.com.
+Tuesday's weather calls for partly cloudy skies and a high of 83 degrees.